Skip to main content

 Biographical / Historical

-Ann Price Gibson Paschall Jackson, a Quaker minister, was born in 1792 to Samuel and Mary Price Gibson of Darby, Pennsylvania.
-In 1811 she married Thomas Jacob Paschall.
-He died in 1819, leaving her with two young children, Mary and Stephen.
-Her children married another set of siblings, Philip and Ann Sharples, children of Nathan and Martha (Price) Sharples of Chester County.
+Ann Price Gibson Paschall Jackson (1792-1874) was the daughter of Samuel Gibson (1762-1836) and Mary Price Gibson of Darby, Pennsylvania.
+In 1811 she married Thomas Jacob Paschall, a farmer.
+He died in 1819, leaving her with two young children, Mary Ann and Stephen.
+Her children married another set of siblings, Philip Price Sharples and Ann Sharples, children of Nathan and Martha (Price) Sharples of Chester County.
 In 1831, Ann P. Paschall was recorded as a minister by Darby Monthly Meeting (Hicksite).
 In 1833 she married Halliday Jackson, prominent Quaker minister and member of New Garden and Darby Monthly Meetings.
 He died in 1835.
 In 1849, Ann P. Jackson removed to Birmingham Monthly Meeting where her children were members.

 Extent